 ACC has installed plexiglass barriers in areas where students and staff frequently interact.

 As we continue to navigate this unprecedented global COVID-19 existence, CCCS presidents and executive staff, and ACC key personnel continue to talk daily to review current status and discuss plans for moving forward in light of new information and/or directives from the Colorado Department of Public Health & Environment, the Center for Disease Control, Tri-County Health Department, the Governor’s Office, and other state and local experts.

 Your safety is our priority.
-If we determine it is no longer in the best interest for the safety of the ACC community to keep our campuses open, we will implement plans to finish the fall semester remotely.
+If we determine it is no longer in the best interest for the safety of the ACC community to keep our campuses open, we will implement plans to finish the spring semester remotely.